scd-github/jsd-lab-website-template/index.md

 {% include section.html %}

-### *Computing is insolvent: unable to pay its debts to our planet and its societies.
-JSD reorients tech work so we can build a better future together.*

 ## What is Just Sustainability Design
 Just Sustainability Design, JSD for short, is a framework for systems design practice, research, and pedagogy that privileges sustainability and justice and therefore, the asymmetric and uneven effects of systems design choices at a distance.
 JSD aims to bring about improvement, not just avoid damage.

-JSD was introduced in Professor Becker's book, Insolvent: How to reorient computing for just sustainability appeared at MIT Press in 2023.
-If you want to learn more about Just Sustainability Design, see the resources below.
+JSD was introduced in Professor Becker's book, Insolvent: How to reorient computing for just sustainability.
+To learn more about Just Sustainability Design, see the resources below.

 {% capture col1 %}